Facebook Dating – this just might work

 While Facebook has not necessarily been dealing with dating, they have been building relationships for their 2.2 billion active monthly users.
 According to Zuckerberg when he announced Facebook Dating at the F8 developer conference, 200 million of these users have chosen “single” on their profiles.
 Straight away, Facebook has access to a lot more single people than Tinder.
 That’s a nice advantage for a start-up company in the dating sector.
 Then… there’s another statistic that I haven’t mentioned yet.

 Apart from a larger user base, what Facebook has on its side is its masses of data.
 While Tinder may already use data from Facebook to make its matches, Facebook would surely have a lot more information that other companies would not be privy to.
 This amount of Big Data is their key advantage for Facebook Dating.
-They are a proven success at building relationships and finding friends.
+They are a proven success in building relationships and finding friends.
 They might now be onto what could be the biggest and best dating site in the world.
 Their code and data should quickly learn the right amount of “in common” features of people to make the perfect match.

 It’s amazing when you think that what started out as “Facemash”, an app for rating how attractive a person in your college was, has now come so big and so far that their algorithms will be in a position to match people for dating and long-term relationship building.

 Facebook is a phenomenon that started as a piece of code, which was probably complicated in itself.
 That piece of code has turned into the biggest social media site in the world.
 It has proven itself for offering more than just connecting with people.
 Facebook now lets you reconnect with old friends, make new ones, and spy on people who you might fancy.
 But not only that, it’s now one of the go-to sites for both real and fake news – which considering the Cambridge Analytica affair, it’s time for Facebook to clean up their act in this department.